2023 Best Allied Health Professions Bachelor's Degree Schools in the Plains States Region

 Top 10 Best Allied Health Professions Bachelor's Degree Schools

 Our analysis found University of Nebraska Medical Center to be the best school for allied health professions students who want to pursue a bachelor’s degree in the Plains States Region .
-Located in the city of Omaha, UNMC is a public school with a small student population.
+Located in the city of Omaha, UNMC is a public college with a small student population.

 After completing their Bachelor's Degree, allied health graduates from UNMC carry an average student debtload of $16,815.